biola/chef-netsh_firewall/README.md

 # netsh_firewall

-This cookbook provides a resource for creating and managing firewall rules on Windows using the netsh utility.
+This cookbook provides resources for managing Windows Firewall using the netsh utility.
 See https://technet.microsoft.com/en-us/library/Dd734783.aspx for details on configuring Windows Firewall using netsh.

 ## Platforms